- What is Cellulite?

 Some researchers believe an imbalance in our fat intake can contribute to cellulite.
 Omega-3 oils are anti-inflammatory.

 Other measures to combat inflammation include reducing your intake of sugar and processed fats and making sure your diet contains plenty of antioxidant nutrients like Vitamin C and E and Selenium.

 As a bonus, Vitamin C plays a role in collagen formation.

-Power up your diet by including anti-inflammatory foods like turmeric, ginger and antioxidants from brightly-coloured fruit and vegetables.
+Power up your diet by including anti-inflammatory foods like turmeric and ginger and antioxidants from brightly-coloured fruit and vegetables.

-There's no doubt cellulite is linked to a sedentary lifestyle.
+Cellulite is thought to be linked to a sedentary lifestyle.